CCPBioSim/CodeEntropy/docs/getting_started.rst

 --------------------
 ..
 Warning::

-     This doesn't work on Windows!!!
+    CodeEntropy has not been tested on Windows

 A quick and easy way to get started is to use the command-line tool which you can run in bash by simply typing ``CodeEntropy``